DarrenCoppinger/milestone-project-4/README.md

 - A user wants to order drinks to a table that they are sitting at through a completely contactless means.

 ### Design
-The style of the site is inspired by a classic cocktail
+The style of the site is inspired by the aesthetic of classic cocktail club.
+These clubs tend to have dark, cool and simple design.

 #### Framework
+For this project the framework [Django](https://www.djangoproject.com/) was used.

 #### Colors
 #### Icons
 - [Font Awesome](https://fontawesome.com/)